 - Whipping up a batch of these Pumpkin Spice French Toast Cups and inviting my favorite blogger and blog reader friends over for an all-day brunch.
 Yup, that means you.

 Want to know what goes perfectly with a nice hot cup of coffee?
 These Pumpkin Spice French Toast Muffins.
-They’re basically individually-portioned french toast servings with a crumb topping.
-No syrup required because they’re super moist and flavorful already.
-Mostly thanks to BAILEYS™ Coffee Creamers Pumpkin Spice.
+They're basically individually-portioned french toast servings with a crumb topping.
+No syrup required because they're super moist and flavorful already.
+Mostly thanks to pumpkin spice coffee creamer.

-While I’d have a tough time not whipping these up and digging in right away, you could easily prepare these the night before and then pop them in the fridge until morning.
+While I'd have a tough time not whipping these up french toast muffins and digging in right away, you could easily prepare these the night before and then pop them in the fridge until morning.
 25 minutes later and brunch is yours!

 I've always been of the belief that waking up to the enticing fragrance of bacon is the best ever...
 But now waking up to pumpkin spice french toast is making me question all of my previous beliefs!